johicks/harper-akamai-redirect-template-demo/README.md

     * Deploys the specified redirector application to your Harper instance.
     * Waits for the application to report a healthy status.
     * Ensures a `read_only_user` role exists.
-    * **Security Step**: Generates a random username and password, creates this user in HarperDB, and base64 encodes the credentials.
+    * Generates a username and password, creates this user in HarperDB, assigns the `read_only_user` role, and base64 encodes the credentials.
 2.  **EdgeWorker Build**:
     * Injects the base64 Harper credential token into `main.js`.
     * Injects the Harper Base URL into `main.js`.